kotlin-orm/ktorm/docs/source/en/dialects-and-native-sql.md

 Now, let's talk about Ktorm's built-in dialects' features.

-Here is a list of features provided by module ktorm-support-mysql:
+Here is a list of features provided by module **ktorm-support-mysql**:

 - Support paginations via `limit` function, translating paging expressions into MySQL's `limit ?, ?` statement.
 - Add `bulkInsert` function for bulk insertion, different from `batchInsert` in the core module, it uses MySQL's bulk insertion syntax and the performance is much better.